 Santiago, the leafy capital of Chile surrounded by the snow-capped Andes and the Chilean Coast range makes for an ideal get away with your loved ones.
-Santiago with kids is fun as the city offers great kids-friendly activities to do and thus have a great family vacation.
+Santiago with kids is fun as the city offers great kids-friendly activities.
+The capital of Chile also has great vegetarian-friendly restaurants.
+This is a perfect place to have a great family vacation.

 Also with the many things to do in Santiago, the kids will enjoy its amazing outdoors, many parks, diverse flora and fauna and various other adrenaline pumping fun activities.